dotty-staging/pdbp/index.md

 We have a problem.

-We have stack which overflow for the argument `1000` (ok, we can increase the stack size, but that's another story).
+We use a stack which overflow for the argument `1000` (ok, we can increase the stack size, but that's another story).

 The good news is that `mainFactorial` is a just a main program description and it is possible to arrange things such that running it uses the heap instead of the stack.